 In addition, we apply automatic grouping to very high-cardinality dimensions.
 In the country example, only the top 20 countries will be shown individually.
 The rest will be lumped together into an

 We have found this to be a good trade-off between false positives and false negatives.

 GrowthBook utilizes a combination of Bayesian statistics, fast estimation techniques, and data quality checks to robustly analyze A/B tests at scale and provide intuitive results to decision makers.
+GrowthBook also provides a frequentist statistics engine for customers who prefer operating in that paradigm.
 The implementation is fully open source under an MIT license and available on GitHub.
 You can also read more about the statistics and equations used in the white paper PDF.